moorepants/learn-multibody-dynamics/configuration.rst

 .. math::
    :label: xy-func-of-q

-   x = \cos q \\
+   x = l\cos q \\
-   y = \sin q
+   y = l\sin q

-and if we describe the configuration with only :math:`q`, the constraint is implicitly satisfied. :math:`q` is then a generalized coordinate because it satisfies :math:`n=1` and the constraint is implicitly taken care of.
+and if we describe the configuration with only :math:`q`, the constraint is implicitly satisfied. :math:`q` is then a generalized coordinate because it satisfies :math:`n=1` and we do not have to explicitly define a constraint equation.

-Now, let's return to the four-bar linkage example in :numref:`configuration-four-bar` and think about what are the generalized coordinates of this system.
+Now, let's return to the four-bar linkage example in :numref:`configuration-four-bar` and think about what the generalized coordinates of this system are.
+We know, at least intuitively, that :math:`n=1` for the four bar linkage.

 .. admonition:: Exercise